Skip navigation

 • Set machine stops or guides to specified lengths as indicated by scales, rules, or templates.

-• Set up and operate machines, such as lathes, cutters, shears, borers, millers, grinders, presses, drills, and auxiliary machines, to make metallic and plastic workpieces.
+• Set up and operate machines, such as lathes, cutters, shears, borers, millers, grinders, presses, drills, or auxiliary machines, to make metallic and plastic workpieces.

 • Start machines and turn handwheels or valves to engage feeding, cooling, and lubricating mechanisms.